geonsu-pak/yolo3_further/README.md

 ## Anchor Box
 YOLO_ANCHORS.
 > makes it possible for the YOLO algorithm to detect multiple objects centered in one grid cell.
+> anchor box sizes affect object the training according to its IOU with annotation.
+> you can customize its size with https://github.com/AlexeyAB/darknet/blob/master/scripts/gen_anchors.py

 The center grid [1, 1] has the centers of both a woman and a car.
 ![xxxx](car-person.jpeg)